Student Financial Assistance

 • Maintain copies of all information used to file the FAFSA and of documents submitted to the Office of Student Financial Assistance

 It is extremely important you respond to requests for information promptly because finalized financial aid awards are processed in the order of file completion date.
-To ensure that your financial funds disburse as scheduled at the start of the fall semester, you must be registered for classes and submit all required documentation by June 10; however, you should be prepared to make payment arrangements with the Bursar’s Office in the event your financial aid is not finalized by the billing date.
+To ensure that your financial funds disburse as scheduled at the start of the fall semester, you must be registered for classes and submit all required documentation by July 1.
+You may still submit documents after July 1; however, you should be prepared to make payment arrangements with the Bursar's Office in the event your financial aid is not finalized by the billing due date.

 The deadline for submittal of all verification documents is 30 days prior to the end of the academic year/period you are enrolled.
 This designated deadline allows SFA to process and authorize disbursements within the timeframe permitted under regulations set forth for administering the federal and state financial aid programs.
 Failure to provide requested documentation within this timeframe will result in cancellation of your financial aid offers.